ltfschoen/trin/book/src/developers/architecture/process_flow.md

     }

 ```
-Where for each sub-protocol implemented (History, State, Etc.,), a new thread is started.
+Where for each sub-protocol implemented (History, State, Etc.), a new thread is started.

 Here are some of the major components of trin-core that are called on startup within `./trin-core/src/lib.rs`.